vpenso/kubernetes-example/docs/README.md

 ### Pods

-Runnable unit of work, scheduled to worker nodes (the atom of scheduling & placement):
+Basic unit of organization in Kubernetes (the atom of scheduling & placement):

+- Everything in a Pod will be deployed together, at the same time, in the same location (on a worker node selected by a scheduler)
-- Can be one container, or multiple **tightly coupled containers** & volumes
+- Can be one container, or multiple tightly coupled containers (and volumes)
-- **Shared network namespace** (communicate via localhost, share IPC)
-- Considered to be **ephemeral** rather than durable entities
+- The Pod shares a network namespace to the container(s)
+  - Multiple containers within a single Pod share an IP address
+  - Containers within a Pod see each other through localhost (for IPC)
-- Managed life-cycle, bound to a node (restart in place)
+- Pods have a managed life-cycle, bound to a node (restart in place)
+- Pods have a unique specifications (optimized for the container in the Pod)

+Pods considered to be **ephemeral** rather than durable entities

-- A replication controller schedules/manages multiple copies of a pod
+A replication controller schedules/manages multiple copies of a pod.

 ### Service